Project Summary

 Background

 Clearly, antimicrobial resistance (AMR) predates the use of antimicrobials (AMs) by humans in clinical and agricultural settings.
 For the majority of AMs, the organism responsible for AM production would, by necessity, harbor a resistance mechanism to avoid its own termination.
 The problem arises when these resistance mechanisms are transferred to other bacterial species.
 The spread of AMR threatens the effectiveness of perhaps the most significant therapeutics available to maintain human health.
 Animal agriculture has been accused of encouraging the spread of resistance through the consumption of large quantities of antimicrobials for both therapeutic and prophylactic applications.
 Indeed, several studies have identified resistant bacterial strains in agricultural settings.
 The deficiency in these studies is that other environments were not sampled for comparison.
 When AMR is reported in agricultural settings without comparison to other environments there is a false pretense that the identified resistance is confined to the agricultural setting and would not be found elsewhere.
-The hypothesis for this project is that you will find resistance elements whenever and wherever you look for them.
+The hypothesis for this project is that resistance elements will be found whenever and wherever they are looked for.

 The objective of this study was to determine the baseline prevalence of antimicrobial resistance in multiple environments.